Alexandra Plattos Sulack (she/her)

 Co-Founder and Principal Voice Instructor

 Alexandra Plattos Sulack is a performer, singer, teacher, and coach.
-Alexandra's teaching style is all about whole-body singing and setting up technical facets of singing like dominos, so that when everything is lined up, your most beautiful and free voice (singing or speaking) can emerge.
+She believes that everyone has a voice worth sharing.
+Her work centers around meeting voice users where they are and co-creating a plan steeped in science-based pedagogy and play, so that their free voice (singing or speaking) can emerge.
 She has been working with trans and non-binary singers and speech students since 2016.

 Teacher: Alexandra is also an adjunct faculty member at Morton College where she teaches private voice lessons and conducts the College Singers choir.
-She is also on Board of Directors for Orvieto Musica, a chamber music festival in central Italy.
+She is also the President of the Board of Directors for Orvieto Musica, a chamber music festival in central Italy.

 Coach: Alexandra has had the pleasure of coaching regional works, such as Cetology by Nelia Miller, and she has worked with new shows in workshop, such as Stu for Silverton.